SwetSagar/SwetSagar/README.md

 Aspiring Developer.
 -------------------

-I've been learning to code since the past few months with aim to start my career in this.
+I've been learning to code since the past few months with aim to start my career in it.

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [swet.sagar93@gmail.com](mailto:swet.sagar93@gmail.com)